cwramsey/RedditNotifierChrome/README.md

 Once you setup a subreddit to watch and choose keywords, it'll search the subreddit for new posts with those keywords in the title or self text every 60 seconds.

+Please note that you can use any of the following styles of subreddit.

+`/r/webdev`

+`/r/webdev/new`

+`/r/webdev/rising`

+`/r/webdev/gilded`

+etc. etc. etc.

 When new posts show up, a badge will appear showing how many new posts there are.
 Just click the extension icon to automatically be redirected to the subreddit.

 #Credits